 Hack-Proofing Your C/C++ Code

-While 85% of embedded designs use C and C++, these languages are notorious for their inherent lack of safety.
-Many of the most common sources of errors are unlikely to show up during testing, and may manifest themselves later as costly product glitches.
-This talk focuses on the tools and techniques that can be used to augment any software design paradigm.
+While 85% of embedded designs use C and C++, these languages are notorious for allowing unsafe code practices that give hackers a way to attack.
+This talk shows exactly how to keep your internet-connected product safe by writing your code properly the first time.
+Well-proven tools and techniques can be used to augment any software design paradigm and to effectively hack-proof your code.
 Techniques include coding conventions, automatic run-time error checking, manual compile-time and run-time assertions, static analysis, and the most common mistakes to avoid.

 --- Date: 28.02.2019 Time: 12:00 PM - 12:30 PM Location: Conference Counter NCC Ost